UtrechtUniversity/researchcloud-items/docs/roles/sshfs-mount.md

 n/a

 ## Description
-Using sshfs workspace users can mount a remote filesystem over ssh protocol.
+Using sshfs, workspace users can mount a remote filesystem over ssh protocol.
-This role performs the equivalent of an `sshfs <username>@<server>:/<sourcepath> <mountpoint>` Linux command, using ssh key authentication.
+This role performs the equivalent of an `sshfs <username>@<server>:/<sourcepath> <mountpoint>` Linux command, using key-based authentication.

 ## Variables
 ```